Jayasurya-Vardhan/EcoSizer/README.md

 **Note:**

-- Before using the application, make sure to read the EcoSizer User Guide [EcoSizer_User_Guide.pdf] for clear instructions on how to operate the tools effectively.
+- Before using the application, make sure to read the [EcoSizer_User_Guide.pdf](https://github.com/Jayasurya-Vardhan/EcoSizer/blob/main/EcoSizer_User_Guide.pdf) for clear instructions on how to operate the tools effectively.
 - The application will be updated and released as a new version when a major new feature is introduced that enhances functionality or user experience.

 ## Environment and Dependencies